 Which sea salt spray should I be buying?

 We’ve picked out our three favourite sea salt sprays — spritzed regularly around the Gentleman’s Journal offices.
-First up, comes this ’40 Proof’ spray from Blind Barber — a Brooklyn institution who infuse their protein-rich formula with hops to bring that beachside beer spirit to your haircare routine.
+First up, comes this ’40 Proof’ spray from Blind Barber — a Brooklyn institution which infuses its protein-rich formula with hops to bring that beachside beer spirit to your haircare routine.

-Also adding various oils and extracts to their blend — including grapefruit, coriander and sweet orange — are Murdock, with their attractively bottled offering.
+Also adding various oils and extracts to its blend — including grapefruit, coriander and sweet orange — is Murdock, with its attractively bottled offering.
 Or, for a spritz of texture and unpronounceable brand naming, why not opt for Sachajuan’s professional Ocean Mist?